Suffering from social anxiety is like tiptoeing along the edge of a very steep cliff.

 We all have a wild animal inside.
 What is yours?
 I have a wolf inside (who sometimes transforms into a lioness), and working with this energy has helped me tremendously on my journey to overcome social anxiety.
 When our personal power has been locked within a cage deep inside of us, we often feel small, frail, and in need of other’s approval.
 I recommend reconnecting with your personal power by going on a journey to meet your inner wildness.
 What face and form does he/she/it have?
 Journal with this wildness, dialogue with it, ask it for guidance and help.
 Use ritual, sigils, and archetypes to help you in this process.
 Eventually, you will integrate this lost part of you and social anxiety will lose its grip on you.

-Lastly, learning how to ground myself, participating in forms of catharsis (like exercising and dynamic meditation), cleaning up my diet, and taking these 4 herbs have all helped me to overcome social anxiety.
+Lastly, learning how to ground myself, participating in forms of catharsis (like exercising), and cleaning up my diet have all helped me to overcome social anxiety.

 How has this article helped or inspired you?
 Do you have any recommendations or stories to share about overcoming social anxiety?